apache/openwhisk/docs/parameters.md

 ### Passing parameters to an action at invoke time

 Parameters can be passed to the action when it is invoked.
-These examples use JavaScript but all the other languages work the same way (see documentation on [Swift actions](./actions.md#creating-swift-actions), [Python actions](./actions.mdcreating-python-actions), [Java actions](./actions.mdcreating-java-actions), [PHP actions](./actions.mdcreating-php-actions), [Docker actions](./actions.mdcreating-docker-actions) or [Go actions](./actions.mdcreating-go-actions) as appropriate for more detailed examples).
+These examples use JavaScript but all [the other languages](actions.md#languages-and-runtimes) work the same way.

 1. Use parameters in the action.
 For example, create 'hello.js' file with the following content: